 How do you approach this peak in the wilderness of the Upper Peninsula?

-I reached the snow blasted town of L’anse, Michigan in the afternoon.
+I reached the snow-blasted town of L’anse, Michigan in the afternoon.
 There was no beta anywhere online skiing, even for snowshoeing Mt.
 Arvon (Michigan’s highest “peak”).
-I asked a tourist office, all they did was talk about snowmobiles, there are tons of snowmobile trails through the region so it was obvious I would be skiing on them for part of this, however doing 30 miles from L’anse was not realistic under human power I had to find another way to get closer to the peak, a closer trailhead.
-I had 3 maps at my disposal and decided to probe the wilderness by seeing how far I could get to the mountain using forest roads from the west.
+I asked a tourist office, all they did was talk about snowmobiles, there are tons of snowmobile trails through the region so it was obvious I would have to be skiing on them for part of this, however doing 30 miles from L’anse was not realistic under human power.
+I had to find another way to get closer to the peak, a closer trailhead.
+I had 3 maps at my disposal and decided to probe the wilderness by seeing how far I could get to the mountain using forest roads from the west – a mistake.

 No one had published any data on skiing or snowshoeing the peak which made getting there by human-powered means difficult.
 There was no straightforward way to get to the peak.